-Evil Ways is played in the key of G Minor Dorian, a mode of F Major, and both scales share the same notes.
+Evil Ways is played in the key of G Minor Dorian, a mode of F Major, and both of these scales share the very same notes.

 This time, we are going to learn how to play Evil Ways, as performed by Santana on their self-titled debut album in 1969.
 The song was written by Clarence Henry and was originally recorded by Willy Bobo in 1967.
 It has been said that Carlos Santana detuned his guitar one whole step to play the chords in an open position for the recording.